luiarthur/MCMC.jl/README.md

-# MCMCDev.jl
+# MCMC.jl
-MCMC dev in Julia
+MCMC in Julia.